Physicist91/uwhpsc/README.md

  * *notes* contains .rst files for the class notes.
 Type "make html" to create .html files in notes/_build/html  (requires Sphinx).

- * *notes/2014* contains 2014 versions of some of the rst pages.
+ * *notes/2013* contains 2013 versions of some of the rst pages.

  * *codes* contains sample codes in various languages.

- * *lectures* contains some codes developed during lectures.
+ * *lectures* contains some codes developed during lectures given in 2013 and used in 2014 at UW.

- * *labs* contains some codes developed during T-Th labs in 2014.
+ * *labs* contains some codes developed during T-Th labs for UW students in 2014.

- * *solutions* contains homework solutions from 2013.
+ * *2013* contains homework and solutions from 2013.

- * *solutions2014* contains homework solutions for 2014.
+Coursera students should checkout the branch *coursera* and will see the repository as created in 2013 to accompany the lectures.